YeoLab/outrigger/README.md

 ```

 Finally, you can calculate percent spliced in (Psi) of your splicing events!
 Thankfully this is very easy:

 ```
 outrigger psi
 ```

-It should be noted that ALL of these commands should be performed in the same
-directory, so no moving.
+It should be noted that ALL of these commands should be performed in the same directory, so no moving.

 ### Quick start summary

+Here is a summary the commands in the order you would use them for outrigger!

 ```
 cd ~/projects/tasic2016/analysis/tasic2016_v1